gshipley/enterprise_training/EnterpriseManual.md

 ![](images/jbosstools4.png)

 After clicking *Next*, Eclipse will ask you to create a new project or to use an existing one.
-Let’s create a new one and set the correct location where we want to store the project files.
+Let's create a new one and set the correct location where we want to store the project files.

 ![](images/jbosstools5.png)